Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Characteristics of shower muon in LS

 For shower muon events, the average energy deposition in the LS exceeds that of non-shower muons.
 In the spherical LS volume with 35.4~m diameter, the total deposited energy for minimally ionizing muons is approximately 7~GeV, whereas shower muons deposit $>~10$~GeV on average.
 Fig.~\ref{fig:singleMultiShower} presents the energy spectrum per shower within a sphere with radius 2~m.
 Single-shower events contain one distinct vertex along the muon trajectory through the LS, while double-shower events feature two spatially separated vertices whose energies are recorded independently.
 The energy distribution of individual showers in double-shower events closely matches that of single showers, indicating stochastic shower generation where double showers effectively constitute two independent single showers.
 This analysis focuses primarily on single-shower events, with supplementary discussion of double-shower scenarios.

 Based on simulations using a LS detector with a diameter of 35.4~m, the average shower multiplicity per muon (number of muon shower) is approximately 1.6 when an energy threshold above 1.8~GeV is applied within a 2~m distance.
-Under these conditions, the multiplicity can reach up to 4 showers per muon in the LS.
+Under these conditions, the number of muon showers can reach up to 4 in the LS.
 The average distance between two shower vertices is found to be about 13~m.

 Table~\ref{tab:iso} shows the proportion of isotopes produced by different shower energies of muon events and by non-shower muon events.
 Although the shower muon events occupy the ratio of 19.8\% in all muon events, they can contribute about 88.2\% of the isotopes.
 Consequently, if the shower vertex can be reconstructed, then the isotope background caused by muons in neutrino analysis can be significantly reduced.
 As mentioned in Section~\ref{sec:simulation}, the shower vertex discussed in this paper corresponds to the weighted center of the shower energy deposition.
 From Fig.~\ref{fig:vertex_to_start}, it can be seen that the average distance between the shower vertex and the initial interaction position of the shower (shower start position) is about 1.9~m.
 Additionally, Fig.~\ref{fig:isotopes_to_position} shows the distances of muon-induced isotopes to the shower vertex and the initial shower interaction position; the proportions of isotopes within 3~m from these two positions are 84$\%$ and 60$\%$, respectively.
 This also indicates that using the shower vertex as the reference point can more effectively eliminate cosmic isotopes, which is consistent with the conclusion in~\cite{Li-2014sea}.